 There are 4 configurable options to enable CBRC, to configure the cache size, to configure the cache size reservation and interval for digest journal.

 I believe the Digest section is related with respect to the algorithms used for CBRC

 CBRC looks to only support a maximum of 2GB of memory and default of 400MB reservation.
 In this example, I have a brand new ESXi 5 host with 8GB configured and without any running virtual machines, here is how much memory it is using.

-vim-cmd interface in ESXi Shell, the other three options can be configured using legacy esxcfg-advcfg, esxcli or vsish.
+You can also enable and configure CBRC using the CLI, but the ability to enable is only available when using vim-cmd interface in ESXi Shell, the other three options can be configured using legacy esxcfg-advcfg, esxcli or vsish.

 Here’s an example of enabling CBRC and changing the CBRC memory reservation to 1GB: